kokoro-aya/shizuku-front-end/README.md

 - [x] Refactor with TypeScript
 - [x] Adapt to the new server side (at last, I have decided to adapt to the ![simulatte](https://github.com/Ironica/simulatte) server instead of another one)
+- [ ] Adapt to Monaco Editor, link the editor to the playground and add support for themes
 - [ ] i18n, themes and dark mode
 - [ ] Some predefined maps and possibility to switch the map
 - [ ] A simple map editor